 Steak tartare recipes are a great way to learn how to eat raw meat.
-Just be sure it's 100% grass-fed raw meat!
-And these recipes can be made with many tender cuts of grass-fed meats.
+If your budget allows, I recommend 100% grass fed raw meat.

-Which is why I'm including an Asian version of this raw meat dish - to honor my Korean Ancestors.
+Which is why I'm including an Asian version of this raw meat dish as I would like to honor my Korean Ancestors.

 the rest is relatively easy.

 A Steak Tartare Recipe - The Basics

 Finely Chopped Raw Knuckle Meat, Filet Mignon, or other Tender Cut of Meat (100% Grass Fed Meat if Possible) VIDEO

 Fresh Organic Chives Chopped Organic Jalapeno Organic Hot Sauce Organic Capers Sun-Dried Tomatoes Kalamata Olives Fresh Organic Lemon Juice Cold-Pressed Organic Extra Virgin Olive Oil Fresh Organic Herb Homemade Dijon or French Mustard Organic Ketchup French Organic Gerkins Raw Pastured Egg Yolks Anchovies in Glass Jar Chopped Organic Shallots Chopped Green Onion or Chopped Onion Organic Truffle Oil Cold-Pressed Sesame Oil Toasted Sesame Seeds Asian or Korean Pear Matchsticks Worcestershire or Traditional Soy Sauce Unrefined Sea Salt or Freshly Ground Black Pepper Instructions:

 Cut against the grain of your choice of tender raw meat.
 Then cut meat into julienne strips and then into cubes.
 Finally, pick some optional ingredients to mix into your steak tartare recipe.

 You can use any type of tender red meat to make a steak tartare recipe.